The Who: Quadrophenia, Tommy film and The Who by Numbers

-After touring Who's Next, and needing time to write a follow-up, Townshend insisted that The Who take a lengthy break, as they had not stopped touring since the band started.
+After touring Who's Next, and needing time to write a follow-up, Townshend insisted that the Who take a lengthy break, as they had not stopped touring since the band started.
 There was no group activity until May 1972, when they started working on a proposed new album, Rock Is Dead—Long Live Rock!, but, unhappy with the recordings, abandoned the sessions.
 Tensions began to emerge as Townshend believed Daltrey just wanted a money-making band and Daltrey thought Townshend's projects were getting pretentious.
-Moon's behaviour was becoming increasingly destructive and problematic through excessive drinking and drugs use, and a desire to party and tour.
+Moon's behaviour was becoming increasingly destructive and problematic through excessive drinking and drug use, and a desire to party and tour.
 Daltrey performed an audit of the group's finances and discovered that Lambert and Stamp had not kept sufficient records.
 He believed them to be no longer effective managers, which Townshend and Moon disputed.
 The painful dissolution of the managerial and personal relationships are recounted in James D. Cooper's 2014 retrospective documentary, Lambert & Stamp.
 Following a short European tour, the remainder of 1972 was spent working on an orchestral version of Tommy with Lou Reizner.

-By 1973, The Who turned to recording the album Quadrophenia about mod and its subculture, set against clashes with Rockers in early 1960s Britain.
+By 1973, the Who turned to recording the album Quadrophenia about mod and its subculture, set against clashes with Rockers in early 1960s Britain.
 The story is about a boy named Jimmy, who undergoes a personality crisis, and his relationship with his family, friends and mod culture.
-The music features four themes, reflecting the four personalities of The Who.
+The music features four themes, reflecting the four personalities of the Who.
 Townshend played multi-tracked synthesizers, and Entwistle played several overdubbed horn parts.
 By the time the album was being recorded, relationships between the band and Lambert and Stamp had broken down irreparably, and Bill Curbishley replaced them.
 The album reached No. 2 in both the UK and US.